The State of the Molecular Gas in Post-Starburst Galaxies: Results

 We compare the CO (3--2) observations for S02 with archival \textit{HST} imaging (PI: Zabludoff, ID 11643) and MaNGA \citep{manga} IFU data in Figure \ref{fig:s02}.
 The stellar velocity field from MaNGA is aligned with the bulk of the molecular gas velocity.
 The southeastern component is blueshifted with respect to the surrounding stellar velocity field, indicative of an outflowing component.
 The ionized gas traced by the optical emission lines\footnote{The velocities for all optical emission lines are fixed to one another during the fitting process \citep{Westfall2019}.} is disturbed in morphology with respect to the stellar velocity, with the ionized gas blueshifted by $\sim40$ \kms relative to the stellar velocity field.
+The ionized gas velocity can be measured with good signal to noise, with a median SNR$=4$ over the entire MaNGA field of view, and SNR$=15-20$ over the blueshifted component.
 The blueshifted CO component is aligned with the blueshifted ionized gas region, indicating a multiphase (both ionized and molecular gas) outflow.
 When we compare the location of this component to the \textit{HST} image, it is aligned with a dust lane.
-It is unlikely that the dust lane is the source of the abnormal ionized gas velocity field, as the blueshifted ionized gas component extends several arcseconds outside of the dust lane.
+It is unlikely that the dust lane is the source of the abnormal ionized gas velocity field due to extinction effects, as the blueshifted ionized gas component extends several arcseconds outside of the dust lane.
+Instead, the dust may be tracing the outflow similar to the case seen in the post-starburst galaxy IC 860 by \citet{Luo2022}. \citet{Luo2022} observe a neutral gas outflow traced by NaD that aligns with a dust feature, with tentative evidence for a molecular gas outflow, consistent with the correlation of dust extinction and neutral gas outflows observed for AGN \citep{Veilleux2005}.